engisalor/sketch-grammar-explorer/README.md

 **Skipping repeats**

-If `skip=True`, calls won't be repeated when identical data of the same file type already exists.
-Repeats are identified using hashes of `call` dictionaries.
-If the contents of `"call"` change at all, they are considered unique calls.
+If `skip=True`, a call won't be repeated when an identical call has already been made.
+Repeats are identified using hashes of `call` dictionaries, which excludes metadata.
+If the contents of `"call"` change at all (even one character), they are considered unique calls.
+If `skip=False`, existing data is replaced when a new call has the same hash.

-Repeats are not detected across input files.
-Queries from `calls1.yml` and `calls2.yml` are stored in their respective data folders and are treated as independent samples.

 ### Notes

-**Modifying saved data**

-SGEX doesn't track changes to downloaded data and will overwrite files if `skip=False` or `clear=True`.
-Be sure to separate/backup data sets to prevent data loss.

 **Working with different call types**